How to Weld Body Panels With Flux Core Wire Without Burn-Through

 Conclusion

 Welding body panels with flux core isn’t the easiest job, but with the right setup, wire, and technique, you can get strong, reliable welds that hold up for years.
-By keeping your settings low, using stitch welds, and prepping your panels properly, you’ll avoid common pitfalls like burn-through and warping.
-Whether you’re patching a rusty fender or building a custom hot rod, you now have the know-how to tackle the job with confidence.
+Keep your settings low, stitch weld instead of running long beads, and do the prep work the right way.
+Those three habits prevent most burn-through and warping issues.

-Practice on scrap metal until you can lay a flat, consistent bead every time—it’s the key to mastering thin sheet metal welding.
-Grab your helmet, fire up that welder, and make those panels look brand new!
+Practice on scrap until you can lay a flat, consistent bead.
+That time pays off fast once you move onto real panels.
+Grab your helmet, dial in your welder, and make those repairs look right.

 FAQ